readysetmark/WealthPulse/Readme.md

 Commodities
 - [ ] Write the equivalent of Penny's sell-off command
+- [ ] Script to convert pasted transactions from bank into commodity transactions

 Server
-- [ ] Switch to Suave instead of NancyFX?
 - [ ] Let server launch on any port?
 - [ ] Server should handle SIGTERM signal gracefully